lmc-eu/spirit-design-system/packages/web/README.md

 ## Rebranding

-Design tokens and their [`@tokens` API][tokens-api] enable quick and easy rebranding of Spirit Sass components and styles.
+Design tokens enable quick and easy rebranding of Spirit Sass components and styles.
 Once you have created your own design tokens, just provide them to your Sass compiler and you are ready to go!
-Learn more in the [`spirit-design-tokens` docs][rebranding].
+Learn more in the [`spirit-design-tokens` docs][design-tokens-rebranding].

 ## Development